Outdoor Educators – paid position

 - Where: Hopkins Memorial Forest

-- Work Hours: Field trips generally between 9am-12pm on Thursdays and Fridays, students may also need to work additional hours for field trip planning/preparation.
+- Work Hours: Field trips are generally between 8 a.m.- 12 p.m. on Thursdays; students may also need to work additional hours for field trip planning/preparation.

 - Contact: Jennifer Swoap